Family of Faith (including First Holy Communion 2026-27)

 Family of Faith is our parish’s way of helping families with young children grow together in their faith.
 Within that, it is the place where our children are prepared to receive the Sacraments of Reconciliation (Confession) and Holy Communion (the Eucharist) for the first time.

-What are the dates of Family of Faith for the coming year?
+What are the dates for Family of Faith for 2026?

 Spring Term